Bira/octopus-carnival/_posts/2016-09-29-adapting-video-games.md

 conflict in the original, the fiction takes precedence.
 For games that are part of a franchise, I pick from the bits of setting information and mechanics that give me the most coherent picture (or at least the picture I like the most).

-What does this mean for our specific project of adapting Dragon's Dogma to GURPS?
-It means that we will not translate things like its vocations directly, though we will make sure that some characters have primarily physical skills, some are primarily magical, and some combine the two approaches.
-We will not use a level-based progression, because that's not how GURPS works.
-We will not adapt every one of its many items of equipment individually, but we might put something in place to reflect the ability to upgrade gear.
-And we will definitely not write up a long list of sidequests about killing 10 seagulls and 29 oxen.

 In the end, I hope to have a campaign framework that is enjoyable to play and fits GURPS idioms.
 And I hope you agree with me about the result :).